asorenson20/CoinAlert/index.md

 # Destination for Cryptocurrency Price Notifications and Alerts

-CoinAlert Beta is the first iteration of an app that will deliver price notifications and alerts for different cryptocurrencies.
-The current version has been submitted for approval to be distributed to external testers via Test Flight.
+CoinAlerts Pro delivers price notifications for your favorite cryptocurrencies in the form of iOS push notifications.
+Gone are the days of checking your phone all the time to see what crypto is doing!
+With CoinAlerts Pro, just select your favorite coins and your desired notification frequency...then crypto prices will come to you!

 ## Current Functionality

 Current functionality includes:

-1. Price notifications on up to 16 different cryptocurrencies
+1. Price notifications on up to 16 different cryptocurrencies (choose from the top 1776 cryptocurrencies)
 2. Variable notification frequency
   - 15 minutes
   - 30 minutes